mozilla/addon-sdk/doc/module-source/sdk/system/events.md

 @param listener {function}
   Function that will be called when an event is fired.
 @param strong {boolean}
-  Should we keep a strong of weak reference to the listener method.
+  Default is `false`, a weak reference, which means it can be garbage collected at any time if there are no other references to it.
+Determines if we should keep a strong of weak reference to the listener method.
 </api>

 <api name="off">